A Quick Guide to Proactive Cybersecurity Measures: How to Keep Yourself Safe From Hackers

 One important proactive cybersecurity measure is to ensure that your team understands the potential threats facing your organization and how they can reduce their risk of being attacked.
 This can be done through regular cybersecurity training that educates employees on best practices and how they can contribute to better cybersecurity.
 It can also help them learn how to protect themselves and their colleagues.

 Cyber threat hunting continuously monitors networks and systems to identify malicious activity and threats in real-time.
 During threat hunting, you should also look for information that could be useful in tracking down and identifying potential attackers.
-This will allow you to respond to the threats and attacks quickly.
+This will allow you to respond to threats and attacks quickly.
 It could be an Advanced Persistent Threat (APT), a sophisticated cyber-attack, or even an insider threat.
-Regardless of the potential attack, the threat hunting process can help you to identify the nature of the threat and take the appropriate action to mitigate it before there are any real impacts to your business.
+Regardless of the potential attack, the threat-hunting process can help you identify the nature of the threat and take the appropriate action to mitigate it before any real impacts on your business.

 Penetration Testing

-Penetration testing is testing your cybersecurity measures by trying to break into your own systems.
+Penetration testing is testing your cybersecurity measures by breaking into your own systems.
 You can also refer to this as ethical hacking or red teaming.
-Once you have identified a potential threat, you can use penetration testing to simulate the attack and determine what the outcome result of this threat would be.
-This will help you to understand the risk of the threat and choose the best way to respond to it.
-A vulnerability assessment is also an essential tool to use during penetration test and will help you to identify areas of your network where you are at risk of being attacked.
+Once you have identified a potential threat, you can use penetration testing to simulate the attack and determine the outcome of this threat.
+This will help you understand the threat’s risk and choose the best way to respond to it.
+A vulnerability assessment is also an essential tool to use during a penetration test.
+It will help you to identify areas of your network where you are at risk of being attacked.
 It is important to remember that penetration testing is only a simulation and will help your business down the road.

 Get Help

 Now, one final proactive cybersecurity measure we recommend is to get help.
-It’s often difficult for even well-resourced organizations to fully protect themselves from cyber threats.
-Therefore, engaging with cybersecurity experts who can help your organization improve its cyber security posture is important.
+Even well-resourced organizations often struggle to fully protect themselves from cyber threats.
+Therefore, engaging with cybersecurity experts who can help your organization improve its cybersecurity posture is important.
 Working with our team at Protected Harbor is also essential as it provides an unbiased third-party perspective that can help you to identify vulnerabilities you may be unaware of.

 Calling in the experts is the most straightforward preventative cybersecurity strategy for if this all sounds a bit overwhelming.
 You and your IT team may feel less pressure if you enlist a group of professionals to assist at each stage, and your organization may be better protected.